 In more severe cases, your dog may need complex counter-conditioning and desensitisation.
 It’s important to only do this kind of work with guidance from a vet or the right behavioural expert.

 It’s a process that will vary depending on your dog, but to give you an idea of what to expect, it’s likely that your expert will work with you to help your dog feel more comfortable with ‘pre-departure cues’ – that’s things like putting on your shoes or picking up your car key.
 Then they’ll expose your dog to ‘graduated departures’ – that’s absences of increasing length.
-They’ll also advise not to leave your dog alone for long periods while you work on separation anxiety.
+They may also advise not to leave your dog alone for extended periods while you work on separation anxiety.

 If possible, take your dog to work with you.
-If your employers say no, why not try doggy day-care, or a dog-sitter, like the services on offer with DogBuddy.
-Your expert may also suggest anti-anxiety medication or calming supplement like YuCALM Dog to increase your dog’s chances of feeling better, faster.
+If your employers cannot accommodate this, why not try doggy day-care, or a dog-sitter, like the services on offer with DogBuddy?
+Your behavioural expert may also suggest anti-anxiety medication or a natural calming supplement like YuCALM Dog to increase your dog’s chances of feeling better, faster.

 *Blackwell, E. J., Bradshaw, J. W. D. & Casey, R. A. (2013).
 Fear responses to noises in domestic dogs: Prevalence, risk factors and co-occurrence with other fear related behaviour.
 Applied Animal Behaviour Science, 145, 15-25.

 Have you noticed your dog exhibiting signs of separation anxiety?
 Do you have any handy hints to help fellow dog owners?
 Leave a comment below or join our pet-loving community on the Lintbells Facebookand Instagrampages.